sebastien/extend/README.txt

     'Extend.getChildrenOf(aClass)'::
-       Returns a dictionary that maps _declared class names_ to actual class instances of classes that inherit from the given class ('aClass')
+       Returns a dictionary that maps _declared class names_ to actual class instances of classes that inherit from the given class ('aClass').
+This excludes the given class from the result.

   Object API
   ----------